cogini/mix_deploy/README.md

 ### Custom command scripts

 These scripts set up the environment and then run release commands.
 They run under the app user account, not under sudo.
-Now that Eixir 1.9+ mix releases have `rel/env.sh.eex`, these functions are unnecessary.
+They are mainly useful with Distillery, they are not needed now that Eixir 1.9+ mix releases have `rel/env.sh.eex`.

 * `deploy-migrate`: Migrate database on target system by [running a custom command](https://www.cogini.com/blog/running-ecto-migrations-in-a-release/).
 * `deploy-remote-console`: Launch a remote console for the app, setting up the environment properly.

 ### Environment setup scripts